-Solution: There are 37 ways to choose a member of the mathematics faculty and there are 83 ways to choose a student who is mathematics major.
-Choosing a member of the mathematics faculty is never the same as choosing a student who is mathematics major because no one is both a faculty member and a student.
-By the sum rule it follows that there are 37 + 83 = 120 possible ways to pick this representative.
+- Example 13: Suppose that either a member of the mathematics faculty or a student who is mathematics major is chosen as a representative to a university committee.
+How many different choices are there for this representative if there are 37 members of the mathematics faculty and 83 mathematics majors and no one is both a faculty member and a student? - Solution: There are 37 ways to choose a member of the mathematics faculty and there are 83 ways to choose a student who is mathematics major. - Choosing a member of the mathematics faculty is never the same as choosing a student who is mathematics major because no one is both a faculty member and a student. - By the sum rule it follows that there are 37 + 83 = 120 possible ways to pick this representative.

-Extended version of the sum rule
+Extended version of the Sum rule

-- Suppose a task can be done in one of n1 ways, in one of n2 ways, ..., or in one of n_m ways. - Assume none of the set of n_i ways of doing the task is the same as any of the set of n_j ways, for all pairs i and j with 1 ≤ i < j ≤ m. - > The task can be done in $\mathbf{n_1} + \mathbf{n_2} + \ldots + \mathbf{n_m}$ different ways, - Example 14: A student can choose a computer project from one of three lists.
+- Extended version of the Sum rule: - Suppose a task can be done in one of n_1 ways, in one of n_2 ways, ..., or in one of n_m ways. - ★ Assume none of the set of n_i ways of doing the task is the same as any of the set of n_j ways, for all pairs i and j with $1 \le i < j \le m$. - The task can be done in $n_1 + n_2 + ... + n_m$ different ways,

+Extended version of the Sum rule

+- Example 14: A student can choose a computer project from one of three lists.
 The three lists contain 23, 15, and 19 possible projects, respectively.
 No project is on more than one list.
 How many possible projects are there to choose from?
 Solution: The student can choose a project by selecting a project from the first list, the second list, or the third list.
-Because no project is on more than one list, by the sum rule there are 23 + 15 + 19 = 57 ways to choose a project.

-Example 15: A university consists only of 2 faculties, namely Science and Engineering.
+Because no project is on more than one list, by the sum rule there are 23 + 15 + 19 = 57 ways to choose a project. - Example 15: A university consists only of 2 faculties, namely Science and Engineering.
 On Tuesday at 11am there are 10 exams that can take place from the faculty of Science.
 At the same time there are 5 exams that can take place from the faculty of Engineering.
 How many possible exams can take place?
 Solution: For University there are 10 + 5 = 15 exams that can take place.

-More Complex Counting Problems (Combination of Both Rules)